The Poetry School / Pighog Poetry Pamphlet Competition 2013-14 is now accepting entries!

 ‘Cross-boundary, cross-cultural, interdisciplinary, on the cultural periphery, pamphlets dig, probe, plough, turn up new material, voice the voiceless.’ - John Davies, Director, Pighog Press

-The Poetry School is delighted to announce the launch of a brand new pamphlet competition, in association with Pighog Press.
-Both organisations believe that pamphlet publishing is vital to poetry and so we have come together to promote this new pamphlet competition to encourage poets to explore the potential of the genre and create innovative and exciting new work.
+Following the success of last year's competition, we are delighted to announce the launch of the second Poetry School / Pighog Poetry Pamphlet Competition.
+Both organisations believe that pamphlet publishing is vital to poetry and are delighted to be continuing this partnership and competition, encouraging poets to explore the potentials of the genre and create innovative and imaginative new work.

-The judges will select a shortlist of up to twelve poets by 22 February 2013.
-Short-listed poets will be asked to submit complete pamphlet collections by 28 March 2013 for final judging.
-Shortlisted poets will also be invited to read at an event in Brighton in May 2013, when the winner will be announced.
+The judges will select a shortlist of up to twelve poets by 28 March 2014.
+Short-listed poets will be asked to submit complete pamphlet collections by 26 May 2014 for final judging.
+Shortlisted poets will also be invited to read at an event in Brighton on 26 June 2014, when the winner will be announced.

 Alternatively you can enter by post by downloading the entry form from the Poetry School and Pighog websites.